danielkrupinski/Osiris/README.md

 Microsoft Visual Studio 2017 and Windows SDK 10.0.17134.0 are required in order to compile Osiris.
 If you don't have ones, you can download VS [here](https://visualstudio.microsoft.com/) (Windows SDK is installed during Visual Studio Setup).

 ### Cloning
-First step is to clone this repo from GitHub to your local computer:
+The very first step in order to compile Osiris is to clone this repo from GitHub to your local computer:
 ```
 git clone https://www.github.com/danielkrupinski/Osiris.git
 ```